 Importance in demonstrating a high degree of creative or technical achievement at a particular period.

-Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
-This includes the significance of a place to Indigenous peoples as part of their continuing and developing cultural traditions.
+Strong or special association with a particular present-day community or cultural group for social, cultural or spiritual reasons.

 Special association with the life or works of a person, or group of persons, of importance in Victoria's history.